network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 tools and methodologies.

 Nevertheless, the Responsiveness Test allows to gain some insight into what the source of the latency is.
+To gain this insight, implementations of the responsiveness test are encouraged to have an optional verbose mode that exposes the inner workings of the algorithm.
+Specifically it is useful to expose TM(tcp_f), TM(tls_f), TM(http_f) and TM(http_l) to enable the root-causing analysis detailed hereafter.

 The previous section described the elements that influence the responsiveness.
 From there it became apparent that the latency measured on the load-generating connections and the latency measured on separate connections may be different due to the different elements.